oddluck/limnoria-plugins/ASCII/README.md

 img2ascii (url) convert an image to ascii art

+scroll (url) playback of ansi art files from the web

 fontlist to get list of fonts

 ascii --font (font) (text) to use chosen font.